 North Avenue Beach to Fullerton Avenue 1 mile

 Continuing on the path north take the pedestrian bridge over Lake Shore Drive and proceed north through Lincoln Park.
 Get a drink at Cafe Brauer or continue north to the Lincoln Park Zoo.
 North of the Zoo is the Lincoln Park Conservatory and Alfred Caldwell Lily Pond.
 Cross Fullerton and check out the Peggy Notebaert Nature Museum (free on Thursdays).
 Double back to Fullerton and head back toward the Lake.
+Or visit The Lakefront Restaurant at Fullerton and the beach.

-Fullerton Avenue to Diversey Harbor 1/2 mile
+Explore Chicago’s Lakefront Trail North – Fullerton Avenue to Diversey Harbor 1/2 mile

 Continue north to Diversey Harbor.
 Just west of the Peggy Notebaert Museum is the North Pond Sanctuary.
 Or continue north to the Diversey driving range or play miniature golf.
 Sit on the steps and watch the boats out in the lake.
-There’s a Bacino’s Italian Grill just south of the driving range.

 Diversey Harbor to Belmont Harbor 1/2 mile